KarnbirKhera/CUDA-Vector-Addition/README.md

 Tradeoff of each Technique:
 - Naive: Requires one thread per element, difficult to scale across various GPUs and large n size.
 - Grid-stride: Increased register pressure.
 Can provide un-necessary overhead if threads > n.
-In large datasets, can break warp locality to due large stride size.
+In large datasets.
 - Vectorization (float4): Increased register pressure, requires 16 byte alignment, increases coalescing complexity, can require tail handling if n is not divisble by 4.
 - Instructional Level Parallelism: Increased register pressure, increases coalescing complexity.